lambdaclass/concrete/ROADMAP.md

    condition differently.
 Sequence after the core `TypeJudgment` work (you need the type before asking whether it is `Copy`) and treat it as a peer of `CapabilityJudgment`, not a distant report/database item.

+2a. **[CRUCIAL NEXT] Promote ownership / value-flow into `OwnershipJudgment` / `ValueFlowJudgment`.**
+   This is the missing headline axis.
+Concrete's defining promise is linear ownership, but the Phase 6.5 judgment list currently names arithmetic, type, Copy/instantiation, and capability before the ownership decision itself.
+The value-flow spec and H9-H17 work made Check much more disciplined, but they are still framed mainly as "the checker rejects bad programs."
+That is not enough for the long-term pipeline: ownership facts are consumed by Check, Lower/codegen, the interpreter, reports, and eventually proof extraction.
+   If those consumers re-derive "move vs copy vs borrow vs drop" separately, Concrete keeps the same drift shape that `TypeJudgment`, `IntArith`, and `CopyJudgment` were created to eliminate.

+   The judgment should own the use-site/value-flow decision record, not just a boolean.
+Include at least: source place/expression, input type, `Copy` decision from `CopyJudgment`, use mode (`copy`, `move`, `borrow`, `mut_borrow`, `reborrow`, `consume`, `place_write`, `init`, `overwrite`, `discard`, `diverge`), whether the site is a last use, liveness before/after the site, scope-exit destroy/drop obligations, control-flow-edge obligations (`return`, `break`, loop exit, match/if arm, diverging branch), rejection reason, diagnostic payload, and report/audit payload.
+For aggregate/destructure/ assignment/return/callback cases, the record should also name the destination or pass-agreement fact it depends on.

+   Consumers:
+   - **Check** uses the record to reject use-after-move, double consume, live overwrite, illegal discard, illegal non-Copy projection, and borrow conflicts.
+   - **Lower** uses the same record, or a plan derived from it, to choose move/copy/borrow lowering and to insert `Destroy`/drop operations on the exact live-linear paths.
+Lower must not run a parallel liveness/drop analysis that can disagree with Check without an agreement gate.
+   - **Interpreter** models consumption from the same decision family so the differential oracle agrees on ownership-sensitive programs.
+   - **Reports/audit/proofs** explain why a value was copied, moved, borrowed, destroyed, rejected, or considered live on a path.

+   First slice: audit the current ownership consumers.
+Identify every place Check, Lower, the interpreter, and reports decide move-vs-copy, last-use, drop placement, or discard independently.
+Turn that into a small ownership agreement matrix before building a giant database: H14/H15/H17-style break-value consume, live overwrite, param consume, reborrowed callback context, divergent branch, loop exit, match arms, `_` discard, assignment overwrite, aggregate construction, and non-Copy projection.

+   Second slice: define the decision-record shape and central computation for the cases already covered by the value-flow spec.
+It is acceptable for the first implementation to be "shared computation + agreement gate" rather than a fully committed per-node record, but the roadmap target is stronger:
+   Check-owned value-flow decisions become facts that later stages consume or derive mechanically, not policy they rediscover.

+   Gate: promote the linearity fuzzer into an ownership agreement gate:
+   `Check ownership decision == Lower move/drop plan == interpreter consumption behavior` over the matrix above.
+Red-team by disabling one drop edge, treating a non-Copy value as Copy, treating a moved value as live, or letting Lower insert a destroy on a path Check considered already consumed.
+The gate must fail with a minimized `.con` fixture and a replay command.
+This item is a prerequisite for claiming the pipeline has first-class fact discipline: without it, the less central axes are cleaner than Concrete's own linearity model.

 3. **[DONE V1] Add stage contracts and pass-agreement assertions.**
    `docs/PIPELINE_CONTRACTS.md` plus `scripts/tests/check_pipeline_contracts.sh`